brave/tor_build_scripts/README.md

 In case of updates for `tor` | `libevent` | `zlib` | `openssl`

-1. Increment the brave version number in env.sh.
+1. Increment the brave version number in env.sh if needed.
 2. Update the upstream distfile version in env.sh.
 3. Attempt a build.
 It should fail.
 4. Confirm that the _signature_ passes and the _hash_ fails.